Enhanced inference for distributions and quantiles of individual treatment effects in various experiments: Sampling-based randomized experiments

 \section{Sampling-based randomized experiments}

-We now study inference for distributions of individual effects in sampling-based randomized experiments, where units are random samples from larger populations of interest.
-We will consider two scenarios where the larger population is either a finite population or a superpopulation.
-The former scenario is useful for analyzing multi-armed or survey experiments, while the latter is often invoked as a convenient assumption for statistical inference.
+We now study inference for distributions of individual treatment effects in sampling-based randomized experiments, where units are random samples from larger populations of interest.
+In particular, we assume that the study units are either simple random samples from a finite population or i.i.d.~samples from a superpopulation; the former is useful in design-based inference for multi-armed and survey experiments, while the latter often serves as a convenient assumption for statistical inference.
+We focus on finite population setting in this section, and discuss briefly the superpopulation setting with details relegated to the supplementary material; the superpopulation setting can also be viewed as a limit of the finite population setting with the population size tending to infinity.